Martin Litton (pianist)

 Martin Litton (born 14 May 1957) is a British jazz pianist born in Grays, Essex, UK, noteworthy for his early work with Kenny Ball from 1983 to 1984 on his tour of the Middle East and tour of Russia and for a recording session with Humphrey Lyttelton.
 Litton's fluency of style(s) and the historical context he brings to his jazz piano has taken him around the world, playing with and respected by many of the great names in jazz, past and present.
 His keyboard skills have been honed by his attention to detail and personal discipline both in terms of musicianship as well as knowledge of the development of jazz piano.

 An early review summary by Ken Rattenbury of Litton's jazz piano playing has been echoed by many critics bringing similar epithets throughout his career: 'a delicious fun thing bubbles from start to finish, with Martin Litton piano, arranger, a lyrical strider, well versed in the elusive art of accompaniment, lovely soloist, and with a rare way with ragtime'.

 Litton has been described as a stride piano expert.
 His Gramercy Five band recreated the small group swing style of Artie Shaw.

 Early life

-Litton was born 14 May 1957 in Grays, Essex, UK, and from the age of eight grew up in Bovingdon, Hertfordshire.
+Litton was born on 14 May 1957 in Grays, Essex, UK, and from the age of eight grew up in Bovingdon, Hertfordshire.
 He started piano lessons at the age of eleven and soon discovered the music of Jelly Roll Morton.
 In order to better master the style of this New Orleans pioneer, Litton spent his teens making transcriptions of the piano solos.
 Martin Litton studied music at Colchester Institute, graduating with a BA (Honours) degree in 1978.
-There he met future colleagues Martin Wheatley and Paul Lacy with whom he formed the band The Faculty of Jazz.
-During his final year he took time out to play in London with one of the oldest established traditional jazz bands, Steve Lane's Southern Stompers.
+There, he met future colleagues Martin Wheatley and Paul Lacy with whom he formed the band The Faculty of Jazz.
+During his final year, he took time out to play in London with one of the oldest established traditional jazz bands, Steve Lane's Southern Stompers.